square/kotlinpoet/docs/interop-kotlinx-metadata.md

 to assist in parsing/understanding the underlying JVM code.
 This is important for things like annotations, companion objects, certain JVM modifiers, overrides, and more.
 While it is optional, represented sources can be incomplete without this information available.
-Reflective and javax `Elements` implementations are available under the `kotlinpoet-classinspector-*` artifacts.
+Reflective and javax `Elements` implementations are available under the `com.squareup.kotlinpoet.metadata.classinspectors` package.

 Generated sources are solely _stub_ implementations, meaning implementation details of elements like functions, property getters, and delegated properties are simply stubbed with `TODO()`